ambresh20/todo-application/README.md

    git clone https://github.com/ambresh20/todo-application.git

-2. Navigate to the project directory: cd todo-app
+2. Navigate to the project directory:
+    ```bash
+    cd todo-application

-3. Install all the npm packages.
+4. Install all the npm packages.
 Go into the project folder and type the following command to install all npm packages

 ```bash
 npm install